kz04px/4ku/README.md

 ---

+## Requirements
+- Linux
+- A C++ compiler
+- python3
+- lzma

+The build script, launch scripts, and compression tool (lzma) are all specific to Linux and would need replacing for 4ku to run on Windows.
+The code itself should be portable.

+---

 ## Minification
 The minifier requires Python 3 to run.
 It's fragile and will not handle arbitrary C++ code.
 If better solutions are found in the future it can be replaced.